cedricium/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+`.forEach()` loops over each element in an array (as does `.map()`) and executes a function once per item. `.map()` also loops over each element but creates a new array with the results of the provided function.

 2. What is the difference between a function and a method?

+Both are a set of code that when invoked, will perform some sort of action.
+The difference is that a method is a function that is a *property to an object*, whereas a function is standalone.

 3. What is closure?

+Closure is where a lexical environment includes local variables that are accessible to inner functions inside that environment.

 4. Describe the four rules of the 'this' keyword.

+The `this` keyword can be defined in four different ways:

+  1. window/global binding: `this` refers to the `Window` object when not explicitly defined in the browser.
+  2. implicit binding: `this` will refer to the object to the left of the dot when using dot-notation (i.e. `this` === `cow` given `cow.name`)
+  3. new binding: `this` will refer to the newly-instantiated object when used with the `new` keyword
+  4. explicit binding: `this` will refer to whatever it is specifically set to (usually set using either `.apply()`, `.bind()`, or `.call()`)

 5. Why do we need super() in an extended class?

+`super()` is used to copy the properties of the parent class - similar to how we use `Parent.call(this, childProps)` when using prototype inheritance.

 ## Project Set up